 - Solr, an integration providing better overall performance, much better scalability and support for more advanced search capabilities.

-- Elasticsearch, available for Ibexa DXP customers, a document-oriented engine providing even better performance and scalability.
+- Elasticsearch, available for Ibexa Experience customers, a document-oriented engine providing even better performance and scalability.

 |Feature||Elasticsearch||Apache Solr||Legacy Search Engine (SQL)|